redhat-beyond/documents/Beyond06-SOW.md

 ## Milestones

-### Demo 1 (Mar 14): Project selection and setting up a DEV environment
+### Demo 1 (Nov 7): Project selection and setting up a DEV environment

 The main purpose of the demo is to motivate you to come together as a project development team and establish your shared working environment and process.
 As such, we will monitor when and how you do the work of preparing for the demo, and the process is as important (If not more so) as the final results you will present.

 Technical requirements